stefanwalther/set-analysis-parser/README.md

 # set-analysis-parser

-> Parser for Set Analaysis expressions in Qlik's products..
+> BNF Parser for Set Analysis expressions in QlikView and Qlik Sense.

 <!-- toc -->